Xyclade/MachineLearning/Readme.md

 Machine learning is explained in many ways, some more accurate than others, however there is a lot of inconsistency in its definition.
 Where some say machine learning is generating a static model based on historical data, which then allows you to predict for future data.
 Others say its a dynamic model that keeps on changing as more data is added over time.

-We agree more with the dynamic definition but due certain limitations we explain the static model method in the examples.
-However we do explain how the dynamic principle would work in the subsection [dynamic machine learning](#dynamic-machine-learning).
+I agree more with the dynamic definition but due to certain limitations we explain the static model method in the examples.
+However, we do explain how the dynamic principle would work in the subsection [Dynamic machine learning](#dynamic-machine-learning).

 The other subsections explain commonly used definitions and notions in the machine learning field.
 We advise you to read through these before starting the practical examples.